Fracking has a huge impact on climate change. Here's how to think about the pros and cons, including how it works and its effects on communities.

 🎯 Action step 2 of 4: LISTEN — we'll watch a short video or listen to a podcast to further expand on our topic.

-The fracking situation in California has since improved.
+On the bright side, fracking has improved to some extent!
 Current governor Gavin Newsom supported a fracking ban and imposed regulations prohibiting oil and gas activity in close proximity to schools.
-However, it's unclear how committed he is to preventing destructive methods of oil extraction.
+However, it's unclear how committed he is to preventing destructive methods of oil extraction, but it’s not too late for us to step in.

 🏁 Checkpoint: This is the end of action step 2 of 4: LISTEN.